salu133445/musegan/README.md

 Sample results are available [here](https://salu133445.github.io/musegan/results).

+## Important Notes

+- The latest implementation is based on the network architectures presented in BinaryMuseGAN, where the temporal structure is handled by 3D convolutional layers.
+The advantage of this design is its smaller network size, while the disadvantage is its reduced controllability, e.g., capability of feeding different latent variables for different measures or tracks.
+- The original code we used for running the experiments in the paper can be found in the `v1` folder.
-> Looking for a PyTorch version?
+- Looking for a PyTorch version?
 Check out [this repository](https://github.com/salu133445/ismir2019tutorial).

 ## Prerequisites